mirror/dd-wrt/src/router/frr/doc/user/zebra.rst

    behind the other end of the link (or even on the link in Point-to-Multipoint setups), though generally /32s are used.

-.. index:: ip address ADDRESS/PREFIX secondary

-.. clicmd:: ip address ADDRESS/PREFIX secondary
-.. index:: no ip address ADDRESS/PREFIX secondary

-.. clicmd:: no ip address ADDRESS/PREFIX secondary

-   Set the secondary flag for this address.
-This causes ospfd to not treat the address as a distinct subnet.

 .. index:: description DESCRIPTION ...

 .. clicmd:: description DESCRIPTION ...